Eternal War

 Primal reactions are provoked, cut off from the dysfunctional parental figures and redirected onto the object; a person, a group of people, or an entire population.

-The fear of feeling once again hurt and pain that was pushed down long ago in a current dynamic with another person creates loss of trust, which is what propels us into the power struggle, where parts take over.
+The fear of feeling once again hurt and pain that was pushed down long ago in a current situation with someone causes loss of trust, which is what propels us into the power struggle, where parts take over.
 The power game only leaves winners and losers.
-The language of winning and losing is the language of power dynamics rooted in unresolved trauma.
+The language of winning and losing is the language of power dynamics, rooted in unresolved trauma.

-My adult never lost sight of all the parts that were triggered, even though the feelings were incredibly intense.
-It took self-discipline to keep the focus on the little girl I once was, instead of jumping into a ready-made emotional drama.
-My little girl had learned that to love in romance means to suffer, to take on a heavy burden that belongs with the other, who cannot hold it.
+My adult never lost sight of the parts that were triggered, even though the feelings were incredibly intense.
+It took self-discipline to keep the focus on the little girl I once was, instead of jumping into a ready-made emotional drama with me as the disinterested party suddenly turned fiery with jealousy.
+Had I expressed any of these feelings it certainly would have seemed as if I secretly wanted to date this man.

-My primary perpetrator made me suffer incredibly.
-My adult self is not masochistic and has boundaries.
-My adult self has compassion for the little girl inside.
-I stopped putting her in harm’s way long ago.
-I did not let her go off and get into a war with this friend whose own cut off parts were activated.
-Now I’ve relieved her from the ultimate burden of romance, to hold onto the other’s light for them.
-As my little girl integrates I feel rather empty.
+As my little girl integrates, I feel rather empty.
 She filled my energetic space with her attachment and her reactions of anger and pain, her prayers and her attempts to love more than required.
 The healing will fill the emptiness as my life energy will restore.
 She has been saved from the power dynamic.

 Power addicts are lost in parts born in trauma and thus propelled into the win/lose game that creates power dynamics.
 Even though mind control uses trauma to create alters in victims, the perpetrators nevertheless have no understanding of the origin of these energies.
 They know the psychology of dissociation, yet they do not know themselves.